homemadearcade/zero/todo/1_BACKLOG_UIUX.md

 (more) MORE MENUS
 like 'fine tune size' for brushes, grid mode for the view, other things.
 This should be expected and common

+When there is a SAVE required, before closing ask if you are certain to close

 --